-Fixing tiles to anhydrite or gypsum based surfaces requires checks & additional preparation measures to be undertaken to avoid the adverse reaction which can often occur between cement based adhesive mortars and this type of substrate, which invariably results in lifting & failure of the bond if the following action is not undertaken.
+Fixing tiles to anhydrite or gypsum-based surfaces requires checks and additional preparation measures to be undertaken to avoid the adverse reaction which can often occur between cement-based adhesive mortars and this type of substrate, which invariably results in lifting and failure of the bond if the following action is not undertaken.

 DESCRIPTION & IDENTIFICATION

-Anhydrite screeds are also referred to as Calcium Sulphate or gypsum based screeds and are a mix of fine and coarse aggregates with a calcium sulphate (gypsum) binder, and therefore look similar to a cement sand screed.
-Often a light colour, almost white, will indicate that the screed is likely to be calcium sulphate based.
-Other descriptions to identify the screed as anhydrite based can be made by referring to the flooring contractors’ supplier or manufacturer, where names such as Lafarge GYVLON or Tarmac TRUFLO identify a commonly used source of this type of underlayment.
-Anhydrite screeds are not suitable as a wearing surface or for external or internal locations where they can become damp, frequently wet or in saturated areas.
-The low shrinkage properties of this system make it a preferred choice for deep bed floor levelling specifications whereby the thickness of an anhydrite screed can be typically in the range of 25mm to 80mm, ideal for embedded sub-floor heating systems.
+Anhydrite screeds are also referred to as calcium sulphate or gypsum-based screeds and are a mix of fine and coarse aggregates with a calcium sulphate (gypsum) binder and therefore look similar to a cement-sand screed.
+Often, a light colour, almost white, will indicate that the screed is likely to be calcium sulphate based.
+Other descriptions to identify the screed as anhydrite-based can be made by referring to the flooring contractors’ supplier or manufacturer, where names such as Lafarge GYVLON or Tarmac TRUFLO identify a commonly used source of this type of underlayment.
+Anhydrite screeds are not suitable as a wearing surface or for external/internal locations where they can become damp, frequently wet or reside in saturated areas.
+The low shrinkage properties of this system make it a preferred choice for deep-bed floor-levelling specifications where the thickness of an anhydrite screed can be typically in the range of 25mm to 80mm; ideal for embedded sub-floor heating systems.

-Before considering fixing tiles to an anhydrite screed there are several essential preparatory steps to consider.
-The removal of a loose friable layer of surface laitence must be carried out usually 4-6 days after application using appropriate equipment.
+Before considering fixing tiles to an anhydrite screed, there are several essential preparatory steps to consider: The removal of a loose friable layer of surface laitance must be carried out usually 4-6 days after application using appropriate equipment.
 This will also assist the drying of the screed.
 Screed drying time is approximately 1mm/day up to 40 mm thickness under ambient temperatures and drying conditions.
 This will increase for screeds thicker than 40 mm deep and in poor drying conditions.
 To ensure optimum surface conditions, it is essential that good drying conditions are provided from the day the screed is laid.
-When first laid the screed should be protected from conditions likely to cause very rapid drying and also atmospheric humidity must be low, i.e. not greater than 65%RH, and the air temperature must be adequate (e.g. 20’C).
+When first laid, the screed should be protected from conditions likely to cause very rapid drying and also atmospheric humidity must be low, i.e. not greater than 65% RH, and the air temperature must be adequate (e.g. 20°C).
 Good ventilation or the use of dehumidifiers can assist in lowering humidity.

 TESTING FOR RESIDUAL MOISTURE LEVEL

-Alternatively a carbide moisture meter test can be used whereby required values will need to be equivalent to 0.5% water by weight for moisture sensitive floor coverings (e.g. ceramics and adhesives).
+Alternatively, a carbide moisture meter test can be used whereby required values will need to be equivalent to 0.5% water by weight for moisture sensitive floor coverings (e.g. ceramics and adhesives).
 This figure equates approximately to 75% relative humidity.
-A typical example is for a screed thickness of 30mm, with ambient temperature of 20’C and with good ventilation that should reach a moisture content of 0.5% in approximately 30 days.
+A typical example is for a screed thickness of 30mm with an ambient temperature of 20°C and with good ventilation that should reach a moisture content of 0.5% in approximately 30 days.
 Electronic meters may be useful in determining where wetter and drier areas of screed are located, but either one of the above methods should be used to determine whether a screed is actually dry enough to receive the flooring.

 CHECKING SURFACE REGULARITY & SOUNDNESS